blueberry brioche french toast casserole on a plate

 Why I Love This Brioche French Toast Casserole

-I dropped a few hints to this recipe when I posted the recipe for Classic Brioche Loaf Bread*.
-Though the brioche bread is mighty delicious on its own, it’s also incredibly versatile and makes for a fantastic overnight breakfast casserole, like this one, bursting with fresh blueberries and a crumbly oat streusel studded with almonds.
+I dropped a few hints to this recipe when I posted the recipe for Classic Brioche Loaf Bread.
+Though the brioche loaf is mighty delicious on its own, it’s also incredibly versatile and makes for a fantastic overnight breakfast casserole, like this one, bursting with fresh blueberries and a crumbly oat streusel studded with almonds.

 This particular casserole is my spirit casserole, if you will, because while it tastes sweet, it’s not overly indulgent or heavy.
 It’s not too eggy or greasy, either, as some casseroles tend to be.
 But it’s also not dry or devoid of flavor.
 So many overnight casseroles I’ve tried tragically fall into any one (or more) of these categories, so I made sure this recipe was foolproof from all such offenses by reducing the amount of eggs typically used, swapping in some applesauce and also using whole milk.
 It makes this recipe satisfying but not so decadent that you need to take a nap immediately after eating it, ya know?
 (Though sometimes a mid-morning nap sounds glorious, let’s all be honest.)